How to Grow Your Recruitment Agency in 2026: The AI Playbook

 The math:

 The candidates in your database are a depreciating asset if you cannot find them.
-AI search turns them back into a revenue-generating resource.
+AI semantic search — see our deep dive on semantic vs Boolean search — turns them back into a revenue-generating resource.

 Play 2: Compress Your Screening Cycle